Evadeschipper/PrediChord/README.md

 * Train a bi- or trigram model, and use it to generate a chord based on the input chord(s) you choose.
 * Also includes: a table of the frequencies and wavelengths belonging to the pitches C0 up to and including B8.

-To-do list:
+Planned improvements:
-* Implement weighting mechanisms for the chords (such as TD-IDF).
+* Implement weighting mechanisms for the chords (such as TF-IDF).
 * Implement other commonly used prediction models.
 * Possibly melody and/or rhythm generation in the further future.